madhu135/MACaddress_api/README.md

                        docker run <IMAGENAME> <APIKEY> <MACADDRESS>

- Step3:  Now Implemented Bash scrpt to containerized application `./dockerwrapper.sh`.It will give you the desired result.
+ Step3:  Use the `./dockerwrapper.sh`   wrapper script which abstract application logic as well as image building process.It will give you the desired result.

  After you run the above command the Bash script will ask you to enter the `APIKEY` and will take the list of `macaddress` for which you want to find the company details from a file named `macaddress.txt` as input and shows the output like below.